alishaalx/drybeanclasssification/README.md

 allows the creation of branches and leaf nodes corresponding to each class.

-For analyzing the efficiency of the SVM, the model is experimented with optimized hyper parameters and the manually chosen hyper parameters.
+For analyzing the efficiency , the model is experimented with optimized hyper parameters and the manually chosen hyper parameters.
 The hyperparameter optimization is not typically considered as a global optimization issue.
 Hence, it is necessary to optimize these parameters.
 The optimization is performed by the application of randomized search on hyperparameters using RandomizedSearchCV of the